 Who is eligible to apply for coverage under the Federal Long Term Care Insurance Program?

 Many members of the Federal family are eligible to apply for coverage under the Federal Long Term Care Insurance Program (FLTCIP) including Federal and U.S. Postal Service employees and annuitants, active and retired members of the uniformed services, and qualified relatives.
 Check the lists below to see if you are eligible to apply for coverage:

-- Federal employees in positions that convey eligibility for the Federal Employees Health Benefits Program (whether or not they are actually enrolled in FEHB)
+- Federal employees in positions that convey eligibility for the Federal Employees Health Benefits (FEHB) Program (whether or not they are actually enrolled)

-- Active Members of the Uniformed Services who are on active duty or full-time National Guard duty for more than 30 days
+- Active members of the uniformed services who are on active duty or full-time National Guard duty for more than 30 days, including:

 - Tennessee Valley Authority employees (even though they may not be eligible for FEHB coverage)

 - D.C.
-Government employees first employed by the D.C.
-Government on or before October 1, 1987
+Government employees who were first employed by the D.C.
+Government before October 1, 1987

 - D.C.
 Courts employees

-- Retired Members of the Uniformed Services who are entitled to retired or retainer pay
+- Retired members of the uniformed services who are entitled to retired or retainer pay, including:

 - Separated employees with title to a deferred annuity, even if they are not yet receiving that annuity